There was a time when my own mind felt like the most hostile place I could be.

 Waited for things to go wrong.

-Sabotaged opportunities because part of me didn’t believe I deserved good things.
+Sabotaged opportunities because I didn’t believe I deserved them.

 I called it coping.